Inspiring Communicator Awards

 Anybody can be entered – colleague, employee, manager, volunteer, consultant/agency contact, even your CEO.
 The nominee doesn’t have to have ‘communications’ in their job title – just running through their veins.
-Remember: these awards are for individuals, so please don’t nominate your whole comms team or groups of colleagues.
+Remember: these awards are for individuals, we couldn’t accept entries for a full comms team or groups of colleagues.

 What does it cost?

+Nominations are now closed.
 It’s free to nominate if you are an individual or organisational member or a corporate partner of CharityComms.
-Nominations will only be accepted from CharityComms members.
+Nominations were only accepted from CharityComms members.
 If you’re not sure if you or your organisation is a CharityComms member, or would like to join, please contact email@example.com.
-Nominations are now closed for 2017.

 What are the criteria for winning an award?

-At its most basic, the person nominated needs to be inspiring.
+At its most basic, the winners will be inspiring.
 The kind of criteria the judges will be looking at include:

 - Their professionalism and high standards